 Kilmainham-based Dublin Food Co-op has been piloting a click-and-collect service for bulk items, currently in beta-testing while it seeks to establish suitable storage for a long-term operation.
+It is due for launch in December 2019.

 Meanwhile, in the North Inner City, Pop-Up Wholefoods offers a wide range of organic options to its members in quantities usually from 2.5kg packs through to 25kg sacks.
 For added flexibility at the pre-order stage, two or more members can combine to share a pack, making good savings available on smaller quantities.